 In contrast, larger commercial airliners are mostly made of metal and composite materials.

-What Did Planes Used to Be Made Of?
+Planes Used to Be Made of Unexpected Materials

 The world’s first planes were made with wood and cloth.